Saturday, March 16, 2013

 Jen Mazza at Stephan Stoyanov

-WHETHER OR NOT ONE HAS READ MARCEL PROUST'S WORKS, his "madeleine" may be familiar—the cookie that invokes his Remembrance of Things Past transports Proust through time and memory.
-Jen Mazza, as if to signal how books, as objects, can be similarly evocative, depicts the first six pages of Proust's novel in three paintings titled Similar in the Dissimilar (2011).
-The paintings are striking upon first glance, with their prestidigitator's skills and academic precision (the typeface text of whole pages recreated down to the very serif), and it quickly becomes apparent that their virtuosity belies...
+Whether or not one has read Marcel Proust’s works, you might be familiar with his “madeleine,” the cookie that initiates his 1913 novel The Remembrance of Things Past: Swann’s Way by transporting him through time and memory.
+Jen Grazza, as if to signal how books, as objects, can be similarly evocative, depicts the first six pages in three paintings (2011).
+The paintings are striking upon first glance, with their prestidiginous skill and academic precision (the type-face text of whole pages re-created down to the very serif), and it quickly becomes apparent that their virtuosity belies a painterly, if somewhat conservative, sensibility.

 Julian Hoeber at Harris Lieberman Gallery